We have a responsibility under the Environmental Protection Act 1990 to act as the litter authority for Bassetlaw.

 What we need from you

-When filling in our form we will need you to provide all the relevant information for us to investigate.
+When reporting litter being thrown from a vehicle, we will need you to provide all the relevant information for us to investigate.
 This includes location, date and time, vehicle details (make and model), vehicle registration number, if possible physical description of the person(s) involved (what they look like), approximate age of the person(s) involved, the type of litter deposited i.e. cigarette end, whether the person depositing the litter was a driver or a passenger.